fajoy/typhoonae/doc/source/gettingstarted.rst

 We recommend to install TyphoonAE into a `virtualenv
 <http://pypi.python.org/pypi/virtualenv>`_ in order to obtain isolation from
-any 'system' packages you've got installed in your Python version.
+any *system* packages you've got installed in your Python version.

 .. [#SDK] See http://code.google.com/intl/de/appengine/docs/python/overview.html for further information.